Venezuela arrests American journalist as U.S. pledges wider sanctions

-CARACAS (Reuters) - Venezuela’s government arrested two journalists on Wednesday, one of them American, while the United States said it was set to sanction banks to ramp up pressure on socialist President Nicolas Maduro to leave office.
+CARACAS (Reuters) - Venezuela’s government arrested an American journalist on Wednesday, along with a local colleague who was later released, while the United States said it was set to sanction banks to ramp up pressure on President Nicolas Maduro to leave office.

 In the latest crackdown on a challenge to his rule by opposition leader Juan Guaido, Maduro also expelled the German ambassador, accusing him of repeated meddling in the country’s affairs.
 On Monday, Ambassador Daniel Kriener and diplomats from other embassies had welcomed Guaido home at the Caracas airport.

+Guaido had flouted a court-imposed travel ban to visit other Latin American countries to drum up support.

 Most Western countries, including Germany, have recognised Guaido as the OPEC nation’s legitimate head of state and back his plan to install a transition government ahead of free elections.
-Guaido denounces Maduro as a usurper whose re-election last year resulted from a sham vote and blames him for an economic collapse that has led to widespread shortages and hyperinflation.
+Guaido says Maduro’s re-election last year resulted from a sham vote and blames him for an economic collapse that has led to widespread shortages and hyperinflation.

 The United States slapped sanctions on Venezuela’s vital oil industry in January to try to cut off government revenue and force Maduro out, and pledged further action on Wednesday.
-A senior Trump administration official said the government had identified efforts by Maduro to work with foreign banks to move and hide money.
+A senior official in the administration of U.S. President Donald Trump said it had identified efforts by Maduro to work with foreign banks to move and hide money.

 “We will be sanctioning some in the days and weeks to come,” the official said, hours after National Security Advisor John Bolton warned foreign banks that they could face sanctions if they participated in transactions benefiting Maduro.